syusui-s/rabbit/README.md

-# Rabbit 🐰
+# Rabbit 🐰made with SolidJS.made with SolidJS.

-A nostr client like TweetDeck.
+A nostr client like TweetDeck made with SolidJS.

 ## 使い方